Big Pot of Beans

-Start with a visit to PCC's bulk department.
-The variety of beans and grains is glorious!
+Start with a visit to PCC's bulk department, where you'll find a terrific variety of beans.
 Cook up a savory batch using the basic recipe below, or try one of the fun variations.
-Enjoy them as a delicious and stunningly nutritious meal and you'll also have leftovers for a variety of quick and economical dishes!

-Place the beans, water or broth in a large pot.
-Simmer the beans gently, stirring occasionally, until beans are tender, about 1 1/2 hours.
-Season with salt and pepper.
-For a twist try one of the these variations below:
+Place soaked beans and 5 cups water in a large pot.
+Simmer beans gently, stirring occasionally, until they're tender, about 1 1/2 hours.
+Season generously with salt and pepper.

-Power Beans: Cook a 4- to 5-inch piece of dried kombu (A member of the kelp family; very important to Japanese cuisine and health conscious diners everywhere!) in with the beans.
+Power Beans: Cook a 4- to 5-inch piece dried kombu in with the beans.
 When the beans are done, cut the kombu into thin strips and stir it back into the beans.

-Beans with Aromatic Vegetables: Add about 1 1/2 cups total of chopped fresh vegetables, such as onion, carrot, celery or fennel in any combination.
+Beans with Aromatic Vegetables: Add about 1 1/2 cups total chopped fresh vegetables, such as onions, carrots, celery or fennel in any combination.

-Cuban Black Beans: Add 1 chopped onion, 1 teaspoon ground cumin, 2 tablespoons fresh oregano and 4 cloves chopped garlic to black beans in the original recipe.
-Season with lime juice after cooking.
+Cuban Black Beans: Add 1 chopped onions, 1 teaspoon ground cumin, 2 tablespoons fresh oregano and 4 cloves chopped garlic to black beans in the original recipe.
+Sprinkle with lime juice after cooking.

 Beans and Greens: Fold 4 cups chopped leafy greens into the beans in the last 10 minutes of cooking.
 Season with a little balsamic vinegar.